ONCE's David Patrick Kelly and NO PLACE TO GO to Perform at 2012 Obie Awards

-Brian Parks, Obie Chairman and Village Voice arts and cultural editor, previously announced that two of this season's most critically acclaimed and popular shows would be part of the 57th Annual Obie Awards ceremony - ONCE and NO PLACE TO GO.
-The event takes place today, May 21, 2012, at Webster Hall in the East Village (125 East 11th Street).
+Brian Parks, Obie Chairman and Village Voice arts and cultural editor, announced today that two of this season's most critically acclaimed and popular shows will be part of the 57th Annual Obie Awards ceremony - ONCE and NO PLACE TO GO.
+The event will take place on Monday, May 21, 2012, at Webster Hall in the East Village (125 East 11th Street).
+Tickets are on sale now at www.ticketfly.com.

 David PatRick Kelly can currently be seen in the role of Da in the Off-Broadway–to–Broadway transfer ONCE.
 The Obie Awards are honored to welcome back the talented actor and singer, who was a recipient of an Obie Award for Sustained Excellence.
 He's know to many for his work in the film and television series The Warriors.
 His other popular roles on stage include Twelfth Night, Uncle Vanya, The Government Inspector,and Working.
 Highlights of his film and television work include Wild at Heart, Flirting With Disaster, Flags of Our Fathers, Crooklyn, Twin Peaks, Gossip Girl, and Louie.